Showing posts with label capital gains. Show all posts

 What is the 60-day Capital Gains Tax Reporting Requirement?

-The 60-day capital gains tax reporting requirement is a regulation that requires property owners to report the sale of their residential property to the HMRC within 60 days of the sale.
+The 60-day capital gains tax reporting requirement is a regulation that requires property owners to report the sale of any residential property situated in the UK to the HMRC within 60 days of the sale completion.
 They also need to pay the tax (or an estimate of that tax since in many instances the exact calculation can only be done after the tax is finished in April) at the end of this 60-Day period.
 This requirement applies to all individuals or trustees who sell UK residential property for a gain, regardless of the amount of the gain.
-If the sellers are non-UK residents they have the obligation to report even if they haven't made a gain which is not the case for UK residents.
-They also need to report any sale of UK land not just residential sales like UK residents.
+If the sellers are non-UK residents they have the obligation to report even if they haven't made a gain and for every disposal of of UK land not just residential property -- which is not the case for UK residents.

 Tuesday, August 6, 2019